Performance Management Process

 Nonmonetary awards are encouraged when employee has achieved a critical objective and/or has made significant progress toward achieving a complex or long-term critical objective.
 Non-monetary rewards include thank you notes, coffee or lunch, certificate of recognition, etc.

 The probationary period is a test of an employee's ability to meet expectations.
 Recommendations to enhance employee's performance should reflect the skills to be demonstrated, the training to be completed, and the knowledge to be acquired during the probation.
 One or more feedback sessions should be conducted during the probation period.
-Prior to the expiration of each employee's probationary period, a performance review shall be completed and submitted to the Division of Human Resources.
+Prior to the expiration of each employee's probationary period, a performance review shall be completed and submitted to Human Resources.
 Failure to notify the employee of the rating or an approved extension by the end of any probationary period shall mean that the employee has been granted permanent status.
-A request for any extension must also be submitted to the Associate Vice President, Division of Human Resources, prior to the end of the probationary period.
+A request for any extension must also be submitted to the Associate Vice President, Human Resources, prior to the end of the probationary period.

 When a probationary employee is on leave, with or without pay, for 30 consecutive calendar days or more, the probationary period will be adjusted to the extent of the leave.
 Temporary employees do not serve a probationary period; nor do those who are rehired following a lay off.